Population statistics at regional level

 Eurostat collects a wide range of regional demographic statistics: these include data on population numbers and various demographic events which influence the population’s size, structure and specific characteristics.
-This data may be used for a wide range of planning, monitoring and evaluating actions across a number of important socio-economic policy areas, for example, to:
+The data may be used for a wide range of planning, monitoring and evaluating actions, for example, to:

 - analyse population ageing and its effects on sustainability and welfare;